-I tried the festive afternoon tea from The Angel Hotel & Restaurant in Abergavenny.
+I tried the festive afternoon tea from The Angel Hotel, Abergavenny.

 It all started with a sunny 45 minute train journey from Cardiff Central Station, and on the day I made the trip, the weather couldn’t have been better for a scenic train ride through the Welsh countryside.
 From Abergavenny train station it’s just a 10 minute walk to the Angel Hotel, where the warmest of welcomes was waiting for me.